 - How are patient outcomes related to the sequencing of a union election campaign?

-- Findings will generate evidence for policymakers on the impact of labor organizing and unionization on patient outcomes, labor market outcomes, and the relationship between the two.
+- Generate evidence for policymakers on the impact of labor organizing and unionization on patient outcomes, labor market outcomes, and the relationship between the two.

 The theory of change is that the process of labor organizing will lead to changes in the wages and benefits of health care workers, which will improve patient outcomes by both changing the composition of the workforce and by making the same workers more productive; and that labor organizing will also (through unionization) lead to changes in the organization of care, independent of changes in wages and benefits, which also facilitate improved patient care, such as improving the formal and information processes by which information is communicated, leveling organizational hierarchies such that workers’ voices are increasingly included in decision-making, reducing staffing ratios, and increasing workers’ access to the tools they need to do their jobs safely and well.
 The research team will measure several patient outcomes, including depressive symptoms and daily physical activity, as well as a range of clinical diagnostic outcomes.

-The researchers will implement a randomization protocol and use the randomization to estimate intent-to-treat and local average treatment effects.
+The project team will implement a randomization protocol and use the randomization to estimate intent-to-treat and local average treatment effects.
 The union partner will follow the randomization and provide “organizing resources” to half of these facilities as “treatment” and delay these resources for the other half (“control”) until after the study.
 The researchers will measure the effects of this “organizing treatment” on quantitative indicators of care quality, as well as labor market outcomes.
 Qualitative indicators will be captured through longitudinal ethnographic interviews with workers within treatment and control homes.